ilg-physics-ucsb/physics6-manual/6CL/WaveOptics/WaveOptics.md

 Figure 2A shows us all the meaningful variables. $y$ is the position on screen as measured from the center, $D$ is the distance between the slits and the screen, $\theta$ is the angle at which the light leaves the screen to get to position $y$, $d$ is the separation between the two slits, and $a$ is the slit width.
 We label which intensity maxima (bright spots) we are talking about with the letter $m$.
 We call the one in the middle of the two slits $0$.
 Then to one side of $0$ we label the maxima positions with positive numbers in increasing order away from $0$ (1,2,3 etc.) and the other side negative numbers in decreasing order away from the $0$ (-1, -2, -3, etc).
 Which side we pick for which is arbitrary.

 Figure 1 tells us the condition for maxima occur and Figure 2A give the variables to mathematically describe Figure 1.
+The only thing we need is the wavelength of the light which we will denote with $\lambda$.
 Thus the resulting maxima can be described mathematically by the formula for constructive interference:

 ::: Figure:Equation
 $$